Ontario Coalition Against Poverty: Pope squat

 OCAP squatted a house in Parkdale at 1510 King Street West, in July 2002.
 South Parkdale was undergoing a gentrification process and OCAP had identified 35 longterm empty properties.
 The selected building was chosen because the ownership was in limbo between the city and the province.
 It was called the Pope squat because of the concurrent visit of Pope John Paul II.
 The squat was well supported by figures such as Jack Layton and Naomi Klein and the city council passed a motion suggesting the building be converted into affordable housing, but it was evicted in November 2002 by the province.

 Diet allowance

-OCAP noticed in 2005 that the social assistance regulations mandated doctors prescribing a diet allowance to people who were claiming welfare benefits.
+OCAP noticed in 2005 that the Ontario Works social assistance regulations mandated doctors prescribing a diet allowance to people who were claiming welfare benefits.
 Working with doctors such as Gary Bloch, OCAP ensured people were informed about the allowance.
 In 2006, the provincial government decided that only people with specific illnesses could be prescribed the allowance.

+Metro Hall occupation

+In March 2013, OCAP occupied Metro Hall in a protest action designed to highlight the overcrowding of homeless shelters in Toronto.
+This overcrowding was partly a result of the eviction of Occupy Toronto the previous year.